-On time vaccination will give your child the best protection against serious diseases.
+On time vaccination will give your child the best protection against serious diseases such as polio, measles, and whooping cough.
 If you delay vaccinations, your child will be unprotected for longer than necessary – often at an age when disease is most common or most serious.

 All vaccines given to Australian children are carefully tested to ensure they are safe and effective.
 Before being registered for use by the Therapeutic Goods Administration (TGA), vaccines must pass three phases of clinical trials that test the vaccine’s safety, ability to effectively stimulate immune responses and whether there are any side effects.

 The benefits of immunisation far outweigh any risks.
 However, like other medicines, a vaccine can sometimes cause side effects.
 These are usually mild and short-lasting and involve pain, swelling and redness at the injection site.
 Serious side effects are very rare.

 For more information about how vaccines are tested, visit

 Are vaccines safe? - Australian Department of Health.

 You will need to provide records of your child’s immunisations for child care, preschool and for school enrolment.
 Contact the Australian Immunisation Register (AIR) on 1800 653 809 to obtain an AIR Immunisation History Statement.

 For more visit: